Pad Woon Sen Recipe (Thai Glass Noodle Stir Fry)

 Scrambled eggs in a wok.

-Step 3: Scramble eggs until nearly cooked.
+3: Scramble eggs.
+Add the eggs and scramble until almost cooked.

 Stir-fried vegetables with scrambled egg in a wok